OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ## Specify safe domains

-There is an "validDomains" array in the manifest file that is used to tell Office which domains your add-in should be allowed to navigate to.
+There is a "validDomains" array in the manifest file that is used to tell Office which domains your add-in should be allowed to navigate to.
 As noted in [Specify domains you want to open in the add-in window](add-in-manifests.md#specify-domains-you-want-to-open-in-the-add-in-window), when running in Office on the web, your task pane can be navigated to any URL.
 However, in desktop platforms, if your add-in tries to go to a URL in a domain other than the domain that hosts the start page, that URL opens in a new browser window outside the add-in pane of the Office application.

-To override this (desktop Office) behavior, add each domain you want to open in the add-in window in the list of domains specified in the "validDomains" array.
+To override this behavior in desktop platforms, add each domain you want to open in the add-in window to the list of domains specified in the "validDomains" array.
 If the add-in tries to go to a URL in a domain that is in the list, then it opens in the task pane in both Office on the web and desktop.
-If it tries to go to a URL that isn't in the list, then in desktop Office that URL opens in a new browser window (outside the add-in pane).
+If it tries to go to a URL that isn't in the list, then in Office on desktop, that URL opens in a new browser window (outside the add-in task pane).

 ## Sample preview unified manifest